Input

 \r/\n(single-line input) and keeps tabs - Tab moves focus to next widget

-Inputs are always controlled - the value prop determines what is displayed.
+Inputs are always controlled - the value prop determines what is displayed, and onInput is how edits persist across frames.

 For multi-line text, use ui.textarea.